hyosung11/Launch-School/Courses/journal.md

 19:51 I have worked on Small Problems all day and am working through Easy 2 > Convert a Number to a String.
 I think I'm going to have to go through some of these at least three times.

 21:05 I see why I want to do these small problems multiple times.

+## 20211114 일요일

+10:57 Starting to study after soccer game which we won 4-1.

+20:12 Worked through Small Problems > Easy 3 two times.
+I still need to study some of the problems again.